markalexndr/markalexndr/README.md

 ## Background

-My career has moved through journalism, digital publishing, web content management, and public sector service design.
-Earlier I built and managed websites and online publications using tools that no longer exist and some that still do - which means I understand the web as a publishing medium at a fairly deep level.
+My career has moved through journalism, digital publishing, web content management and public sector service design.
+Earlier I built and managed websites and online publications using tools that no longer exist and some that still do which means I understand the web as a publishing medium at a fairly deep level.

 I write clearly for non-technical audiences.
-I also understand how developers work, how content is structured and published, and how documentation fits into a wider service or product.
+I also understand how developers work, how content is structured and published and how documentation fits into a wider service or product.

 ---

 ## Approach

 I treat documentation as a design problem.
-The question is never just _what does this system do_ - it's _what does this person need to know, in what order, and in what form_.
+The question is never just _what does this system do_, it's - _what does this person need to know, in what order, and in what form_.